1 – Your gut bacteria are a key part of your ENS!

 Just as with probiotics, there are certain foods that have inherently prebiotic qualities such as chicory, asparagus, onions, garlic and bananas; however you may also wish to consider a supplement such as our Molkosan Original.
 This contains plenty of L+ lactic acid which can help to feed your friendly bacteria, plus it’s super simple to incorporate into your day-to-day routine as you can combine it with smoothies or take with a little water.
 Once you have a gut-friendly prebiotic then you can look into probiotics.

 Keep your bowels moving - If your bowel is sluggish then this can create all sorts of problems.
 If waste products aren't getting removed from your body then it means that all of these nasty toxins are building up, which can lead to an increase in unfriendly bacteria as well as digestive discomfort.
 That's why our Digestive Advisor Ali recommends that you try and keep your bowel moving and one of the best ways of doing this is by drinking plenty of plain water.
 It may also help to include more fibre in your diet – green leafy vegetables such as spinach and kale or wholegrains like brown bread or quinoa are good options here.
-If constipation does occasionally strike, you could try our Linoforce granules 12 years plus.
-This remedy contains linseed, fragula and senna which can help to get your bowels moving, easing many of the unpleasant symptoms associated with this type of digestive upset.
+If constipation does occasionally strike, you could try a remedy containing linseed, fragula and senna which can help to get your bowels moving, easing many of the unpleasant symptoms associated with this type of digestive upset.